Simple Parametrization Methods for Generating Adomian Polynomials

-The Adomian decomposition method is a very powerful method for solving nonlinear functional equations of any kind (algebraic, differential, partial differential, integral, fractional differential etc).
-The crucial step in the method is the employment of the ``Adomian polynomials" which allow the solution to converge for the nonlinear portion of the equation, without linearization, perturbation or discretization.
-However, calculation of Adomian polynomials is in general very tedious as it requires lots of computations.
+{ {\sc Remark 3.}} The recursive algorithm obtained here is based on a simple integration, which on using (\ref{4.2}) conveniently produces Adomian polynomials.
+More analytic recursive algorithms based on regular operations such as addition, multiplication and differentiation were obtained by { {\sc Duan}} \cite{Duan20116337}.

-In this paper, we have discussed some important properties of Adomian polynomials and have developed two new methods which avoid draggy calculation of higher derivatives involved in prevalent methods.
-Another advantage is that at every stage we don't have to keep track of sum of the indices of components of $u(x,t)$.
+The crucial step involved in Adomian decomposition method is the employment of the ``Adomian polynomials".
+The computation of $n$-th order Adomian polynomial is difficult, as it requires tedious calculations.
+In this paper, we have discussed some important properties of Adomian polynomials and developed two simple methods which avoid draggy calculation of higher derivatives involved in prevalent methods.
+Another advantage is that at every stage we don't have to keep track of sum of the indices of components of $u(x,t)$ (see { {\sc Wazwaz}} \cite{Wazwaz200033}).
 Also, the second algorithm is efficient in cases where Taylor series expansion is required, as for example in case of exponential, logarithmic and trigonometric nonlinearity, and it just requires the first two terms of the Taylor series expansion.
-We have illustrated our approach using typical examples.
+We have illustrated our approach using typical examples.\\

+\textbf{Acknowledgements.} The authors wish to thank two anonymous referees for providing insightful comments and suggestions.
+The research of the first author was supported by UGC, Govt. of India grant F.2-2/98(SA-I).